AljoschaMeyer/bamboo/README.md

 A cryptographically secure, distributed, single-writer append-only log that supports transitive partial replication and local deletion of data.

-Powered by [science](https://pdfs.semanticscholar.org/76cc/ae87b47d7f11a4c2ae76510dde205a635cd0.pdf), this log format can serve as a more efficient alternative to [secure-scuttlebutt](https://www.scuttlebutt.nz/)'s naive linked lists.
+Powered by [science](https://pdfs.semanticscholar.org/76cc/ae87b47d7f11a4c2ae76510dde205a635cd0.pdf), this log format can serve as a more efficient alternative to [secure-scuttlebutt](https://www.scuttlebutt.nz/)'s linked lists or [hypercore](https://github.com/mafintosh/hypercore)'s merkle forests.

 **Status: Well-defined and useful.
-No breaking changes are currently planned, but stability isn't guaranteed yet.**
+Stability isn't guaranteed yet, the author is still not perfectly happy with signing the payload size.**

 ## Concepts and Properties